Hai Van Pass, Vietnam - RooWanders

 Best season to travel through the pass

-Visit Central Vietnam from March to August during the dry season for less fog and rain.
+Visit Central Vietnam from February to April during the dry season for less fog and rain.

 Anytime between September and November – the peak wet season – is risky to travel, with a high chance of heavy rains and floods.
 Road conditions may not be suitable during that time.
 Besides, the wet season is also prone to cyclones and typhoons – you wouldn’t want to be caught in one on a coastal pass.
 Central Vietnam had one of the worst floods in years in October 2020.